MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaCommunicationCallRecordingStatus.md

 ## SYNOPSIS
 Update the application's recording status associated with a call.
 This requires the use of the Teams policy-based recording solution.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgCommunicationCallRecordingStatus](/powershell/module/Microsoft.Graph.CloudCommunications/Update-MgCommunicationCallRecordingStatus?view=graph-powershell-1.0)

 ## SYNTAX